 Basically, you can purchase land, building, and equipment with bond proceeds.
 As a rule, industrial development bonds cannot be used to finance working capital, inventory, payroll or similar items, or to refinance existing debt.
-Tax-exempt bond proceeds can be used to pay issuance costs.
-There are restrictions on the use of industrial development bonds to acquire land, existing real property and used equipment.
+For tax-exempt bonds, no more than two percent of the bond proceeds can be used to pay issuance costs.
+And there are restrictions on the use of industrial development bonds to acquire land, existing real property, and used equipment.
 We urge you to discuss your project with department staff and bond counsel.